Teen pals build bot to help COVID vaccine hopefuls snag appointments

 Mendelson and Stoiber aren't the only ones to think up enterprising solutions for vaccine seekers -- there are apps for finding appointments in real time and sites that match Americans with leftover vaccines.
 They may, however, be the youngest.

-Like so many other students around the world, the two teens found their worlds upended by the pandemic.
+Like students everywhere, the two teens found their worlds upended by the pandemic.

 "Our school quickly adopted distance learning, and Sam and I found ourselves with a lot of free time on our hands," says the 17-year-old Stoiber.
 "We put some of that free time towards making vaccines even more accessible."